Text QR Code Generator

 How much text fits

-The QR standard tops out near 3,000 characters at the lowest error-correction level, but that's a theoretical ceiling — codes that full are a dot-soup few cameras read reliably.
-In practice, keep it to a few hundred characters and watch the scanability tag under the preview.
+The QR standard tops out near 3,000 characters at the lowest error-correction level, but that's a theoretical ceiling; codes that full are a dot-soup few cameras read reliably.
+In practice, keep it to a few hundred characters and watch the scanability tag in the Studio.
 Raising error correction makes the code tougher against damage but reduces capacity, so long text and high ECC pull in opposite directions.
 Unicode and emoji work fine (the text is encoded as UTF-8), though multi-byte characters spend capacity faster.

 Text vs. URL codes